arisium-chains/aurum-miniapp-prod/FINAL_DEPLOYMENT_SUMMARY.md

 All changes have been committed and pushed to the production repository:

-- Commit: `db4635d5f5bb7b96b8f9f453614521acc7ac8cc4`
+- Commit: `fbab18d` - "Fix docker-compose.yml paths for correct directory structure"
-- Message: "rust container fix"
+- Previous commits include all previous fixes
-- Files included: All solution files listed above
+- Files updated: `docker-compose.yml`, `docker-compose-rust-fixed.yml`, and supporting documentation

 ## Conclusion